mtamvada-zs/Import-App-Segment-from3rdparties/README.md

 **Application Segment Import Tool**

-**Problem Statement**

-ZPA’s current application discovery poses a security risk because to initially discover which applications are being accessed within an organization, it asks the customer to put in wildcard app segments which means that for a period of time, the access is open to everyone until the user defines who is supposed to access them.
-This practice contradicts ZTNA principles "never trust, always verify.”

-**Proposed Solution**

-The proposed solution is the App Segment Import Tool which imports applications from external sources (ex.
-Tenable, Qualys, ServiceNow, etc.) and leverages ZPA to accurately identify and categorize apps without the need for wildcard segments which allows us to establish granular access policies from the start sticking to ZTNA principle.

-**Data Sources**

-This project is a Proof of Concept and the tool uses applications data from the following external sources:
+**What does the tool provide?**

+This App Segment Import Tool lets you import ZPA Applications from external sources such as Tenable Nessus, Qualys, Infoblox.
+The tooling provided in this Repo converts the output of these tools to a format that ZPA App Import accepts
+Each source has its nuances.
+For example we could not get FQDN, port and vulnerability information in one export from Qualys.
+We hope that you use the examples provided in this repo will help you extend the tool with any application you have.
+ZPA App import at the time of writing this document does not do anything with the additional metadata.

 * **Tenable Data: tenable\_data.csv**
   * Version: 10.5.7
-  * A ‘Discovery scan’ was conducted using Tenable in the Zscaler lab.
-The data includes detailed information on vulnerabilities, Cvss scores, and associated metadata.
+  * The Tenable scan export has information on vulnerabilities, cvss scores, and associated metadata.
   * The Tenable Discovery scan helps in identifying all active assets and services running within the network.
 * **Qualys Data: qualys\_data.csv**
   * Version: 3.18.1
-  * The data was obtained by performing a Qualys ‘Network scan’ in the lab.
-It includes information on Asset ID, IPV4 addresses, protocol, ports etc,.
+  * The Qualys scan data export has information on Asset ID, IPV4 addresses, protocol, ports etc,.
-  * There are three primary files: Assets.csv, Vulnerabilities.csv and Ports.csv.
+  * There are three  files: Assets.csv, Vulnerabilities.csv and Ports.csv.
 The files can be obtained from Qualys Cloud Platform from the following paths
 1. Assets.csv \- Vulnerability Management \-\> vulnerabilities \-\> assets
 1. Vulnerabilities.csv \- Vulnerability Management \-\> vulnerabilities \-\> vulnerability
 1. Ports.csv \- Vulnerability Management \-\> Assets \-\> Ports/Services